Fortinet Firewall Live!

 ● Your system crashes or shows error messages more often than usual.

-If your computer is infected and is being used in a botnet, follow the given tips to recover from botnet attack and gain control over it.
+If your computer is infected and is being used in a botnet, follow the given tips to recover from a botnet attack and gain control over it.

 ● Disconnect your PC from the internet by unplugging your network cable or disabling Wi-Fi to stop the botnet from communicating with your device.